 Ron and Paula Kelley performed as a duet in their ministry, from the time of their marriage in 1980, while Ron’s younger sister, Valarie, traveled as a solo act for many years.
 In 2014, they joined hearts and voices with the mission to bring hope through song and the spoken word.

-Patterned after both contemporary big band and large ensembles of the 1930s and 1940s, this group devotes itself to the performance of jazz literature of the past and present.
-The SAGU Jazz Ensemble performs public concerts each semester as well as performances on the main university campus.
+Patterned after both contemporary big band and large ensembles of the 1930s and 1940s, the SAGU Jazz Ensemble devotes itself to the performance of jazz literature of the past and present.
+This group performs public concerts each semester as well as performances on the main university campus.